Paulowniaceae

 Paulowniaceae are a family of flowering plants within the Lamiales.
-They are a monophyletic and monogeneric family of trees with currently 7 confirmed species.
+They are a monophyletic family of trees with currently 12 species in 3 genera.
 They were formerly placed within Scrophulariaceae sensu lato, or as a segregate of the Bignoniaceae.

-The Paulowniaceae are now resolved as a distinct separate family consisting of the genus Paulownia.
+The Paulowniaceae are now resolved as a distinct separate family consisting of the genera Paulownia, Shiuyinghua and Wightia.
 They are deciduous trees with large heart shaped leaves and long panicles of white-purple to lavender flowers native to eastern Asia.
 The most widely distributed and recognized species is Paulownia tomentosa with common names such as Princess tree, Empress tree, Kiri tree, Foxglove tree, and Phoenix tree.

 Taxonomy

-There are 7 confirmed species of Paulownia with potentially more as hybrid, variety, or mismatched synonym species.
+There are 12 confirmed species of Paulowniaceae with potentially more as hybrid, variety, or mismatched synonym species.